Todd Carney: North Sydney Bears (2018)

 On 21 May 2018, Carney signed a deal to join Intrust Super Premiership New South Wales side, the North Sydney Bears.

 On 22 May 2018, Carney's former side the Northern Pride were demanding $15,000 in compensation for relocation costs.

 Northern Pride Chief Executive Officer Greg Dowling, said, "He (Carney) doesn't owe us money, but we want compensation.
 We paid him an amount to relocate here and we want that refunded.
 Once they pay we'll clear him.
 Naturally, we were chasing a number of people and when Todd agreed, we concentrated on him thinking he would be here long-term.
 I've spoken to his manager and to Greg Florimo, so that's where things are at now".

 On 1 July 2018, Carney's move to the North Sydney Bears was blocked, after Carney refused to pay the Northern Pride a $15,000 release fee.

-Northern Pride had demanded the North Sydney Bears to pay the release fee, but they refused to do so, hoping that a deal could be arranged between Carney's management team and the North Queensland side before the transfer window closed.
+Northern Pride had demanded the North Sydney Bear to pay the release fee, but they refused to do so, hoping that a deal could be arranged between Carney's management team and the North Queensland Cowboys side before the transfer window closed.

 Hull Kingston Rovers (2018)

 It was revealed on 7 July 2018, that Carney had signed a short-term contract at Hull Kingston Rovers, to play for the east Hull outfit until at least the end of the 2018 rugby league season.

-Just 24-hours after landing fresh off the plane from his native Australia, Todd participated in his first training session with his new club on 23 July 2018.
+Just 24 hours after landing in Australia, Carney participated in his first training session with his new club on 23 July 2018.

 On 27 July 2018, Carney made his Hull Kingston Rovers' début in the 'Hull Derby' against cross-city rivals, Hull F.C.

 On a rain-swept evening at the KCOM Stadium, Todd's contribution to the game was a positive one, coming off the interchange bench and kicking a 40-20.

 Carney made a short cameo appearance on his Hull Kingston Rovers bow, considering he had only just arrived at his new club just five-days previous.

 Head Coach Tim Sheens took the decision not to throw Carney into the deep end on his début, (due to his lack of game-time over the previous months), to allow him time to adjust and to get himself well adapt to his new surroundings.

 His efforts in his first match were held in good stead, as Hull Kingston Rovers claimed a thrilling 16-20 victory in the final game of the regular Super League season.

 Warrington Wolves (2020)

-On 26 January Carney agreed to join Warrington Wolves on a 1 year deal.
+On 26 January, Carney agreed to join Warrington Wolves on a one-year deal.